matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 - This is what can happen if we use the same data between stages
 - If we have enough data, create n+1 datasets for n stages.
 In a case with 2 stages, we will have datasets A, B, C.
 1) With the dataset A, we train 3 (k) trained models.
-2) Given the 3 trained models, we use the second dataset B.
+2) Given the 3 trained models, we use the second dataset B to produce predictions and probabilities of predictions
+3) Use the previous outputs in the next stage.
+4) We may optionally use datasets A+B to retrain stage 1.
+5) By doing this, we have designated dataset C as our t